rita-peixoto/uminho-lei/3YEAR/2nd/CC/README.md

 ### :sparkles: Comunicações Por Computador

-I worked in 3 projects in computer networking.
+I worked on in 3 projects in computer networking.

 Grade: 17 out of 20